slavrd/py-download-hc-product/README.md

 # Usage

 Script is not interactive.

-Except for the product the other build parameters need to be defined by setting the appropriate variable in the beginning of the script.
+Product and version can be passed as 1st and 2nd argument respectively.
+If the version argument is ommited the latest version will be installed.

+The OS and processor architecture are set as variables inside the script.

 Running the script would usually require `sudo` to be able to install the binary.
 For example:

 `sudo python download-hc-product.py terraform`

+`sudo python download-hc-product.py terraform 0.11.14`